PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-08-comboboxes.md

     })
 }
 ```
-In order to keep with DRY (Don't Repeat Yourself), we've pulled the `ListCell` instantiation into its own method so that we can call if from the factory and directly to set the `Button`.
+In order to keep with DRY (Don't Repeat Yourself), we've pulled the `ListCell` instantiation into its own method so that we can call if from the factory, and then directly to set the `Button`.
 However, there was a problem when trying to bind the `Graphic` and `Text` properties to `Item` fields.
-It turns out that the inner workings of the `ComboBox` skin actually set the values of `Graphic` and `Text` directly in some circumstances, and the binding causes grief with that.
-So the bindings have been turned into a `Subscription` that can co-exist nicely without `ComboBox` skin code.
+It turns out that the inner workings of the `ComboBox` skin actually set the values of `Graphic` and `Text`  in the `Button` component directly in some circumstances, and the binding causes grief with that.
+So the bindings have been turned into a `Subscription` that can co-exist nicely with `ComboBox` skin code.

 Now, it looks like this: